 5 Things to Do in Bali That Aren't Surfing

 Indonesia’s most famous island might be a mecca for the surfing community, but there’s far more to Bali than its predictable swells and picture-perfect beaches.
-Here are some of the other things you can do on this Indonesian isle:
+Here are our top picks of some of the best things you can do in Bali besides surfing:

 One of the island’s most popular surfing spots, Kuta Beach, has been a haven for seasonal visitors for much longer than surfers have been arriving on its shores.
 Sea turtles have used its golden sands as a nesting site for centuries, and lay their eggs between March and September every year, despite the huge increase in foot traffic and commercial development.
 Ideally, the eggs would remain in the sand until hatching, giving the baby turtles a clear, short run to the ocean and their new lives among the waves.
 However, the conservationists at Bali Sea Turtle Society collect eggs that are laid on busy beaches and provide a safe centre for hatching.
 Every evening between April and October, at around 5pm, a section of Kuta Beach is closed off to tourists and swimmers, and volunteers can help release a baby turtle into the sea safely.

 Visit a Coffee Plantation and Sample Kopi Luwak